GS90/addFC/README.md

 1. Open last working file
 2. Isometry and fit all
 3. Run the model control file
-4. Bill of materials - BOM
+4. Bill of materials (BOM) and working with it
 5. Add properties to an object
 6. Create a drawing based on a template
 7. Library of elements and nodes